mpicbg-csbd/unet-smfish-seg/notes/notes.md

 This is not a hard problem.
 It just means fixing the bugs and making the code more robust against changes/ missing data in train_params.json and history.json.

 # NOTE: when downsampling from float32 to uint16 we first need to convert values to range [0,2**16-1], otherwise it rolls over.

+# Problem: Learning takes too long.
+I can't iterate.

+Now I can learn consistently by turning off the Dropout (setting it to 0.01) and learning on a very small number of images.
+This actually goes extremely quickly!
+And the surprising thing is that with just a few (1,2,3) patches we can already do a very good job on a large part of the data!
+It's almost like it's better to just memorize the few patches than it is to try to generalize across the entire set.

+I thought it would make sense to try augmentation of a small number of patches, but this appears to make prediction much less certain and more blurry.

+How can adding data make the predictions worse?

+*why is it so easy to learn with just a few samples?*
+*Do we really need to turn off the dropout to learn them well?*
+*how can we imporove this method?*
+*how do we choose the next sample to add in our active learning method?*
+- score all the

+# NOTE: here's how the patchwidth/stepwidth/info_travel_dist/maxpool_grid/borderwidth constraints work

+If we want our predictions to line up perfectly we have to have both step and width be integer multiples of 2**n_pool, and we have to normalize image-wise, not patch wise. (maybe do it patch wise anyways?).
+And since we're ignoring a small border region around each patch we have to make step smaller than width while keeping it an integer multiple of 2**n_pool, and this difference must be at least twice the info-travel-distance, which is at least as big as 2**n_pool.

+With this system we'll have overlaps of the predicted regions on adjacent patches as well as the black border regions.

+# IGNORE: PROBLEM: I can't use tensorflow package, because I have tensorflow-gpu package installed, but the tensorflow-gpu package doesn't work, because I'm on a node without a gpu, so there is no libcuda.so.
+This holds *even if I specify that I want to use a CPU by setting cuda_visible_devices=''*.

+The end.
+Just ignore this for now.

 # TODO: